deepskies/DomainAdaptiveMVEforLensModeling/.github/README.md

     * Adjust filepaths to the dataset if necessary.
     * Activate the `neural` conda environment.
     * Run training by running the notebook.
+    * New runs by a user will be stored in the adjacent `models/` directories.

 * __MVE-UDA__
     * Follows an identical procedure to above, in `src/training/MVEUDA/`.